wdmhouston/SC24.6.13/project/docs/trainmodel.rst

 	OK

+Class_labels.pickle and model.h5 files are created after training.
+These two files are needed for prediction.

 .. note::
    Train model only when needed.

+   Check accuracy and loss plot after each training.

    It is recommended to run in a seperated container to train model.
-The trained model file "model.h5" can be shared with different containers.
+The trained model files(class_labels.pickle and model.h5) can be shared with different containers.

+   The dataset used in this demo is downloaded from https://towardsdatascience.com/a-comprehensive-hands-on-guide-to-transfer-learning-with-real-world-applications-in-deep-learning-212bf3b2f27a
+   This dataset contains most popular fruits.

+   In future, more and more fruit images will be added for more acccurate prediction, for example, asian pear/european pear, li jujupe/lang jujupe.